dialogue-host/requirements/README.md

 # 🌸 Dialogue

+**A digital public space built for democracy in the face of authoritarians.**

-**A decentralized social platform built as a toolset for the masses to collectively think, decide and act even in repressive environment.**
+More specifically, it is a decentralized social platform built as a toolset for the masses to collectively think, decide and act even in repressive environments.

 ---